 The registry offers enhanced tools and support for brand protection.
 It is very important to ensure that your brand is registered before you get in touch with Amazon since they always focus on trying to assist registered brands.
 You will be enabled to take action against any unauthorized sellers once access to the infringement reporting tools is provided upon registration.

-Taking proactive steps with marketplace control
+Step 4: Implement proactive marketplace control

 Regularly tracking prices can help you and your authorized sellers avoid scrambling to adjust pricing as the market shifts downward.
 It can also alert you to unauthorized sellers when they begin to undercut your established pricing thresholds.